Skip to main content

 }

-// send request with data {count: "5000"}
+// Send a request with data {count: "5000"}.

-// will produce error with status 400 and {errors: {count:['Text error']}}
+// Will produce an error with status 400 and {errors: {count:['Text error']}}.

-// on success validate we pass here.
+// On success validation, we pass here.

 // {count: "5000"}